How Writing is Like Sewing

 1. Mastery of the original writing process (The Writer’s Jungle)

-2. Rehearsing the mechanics of writing (Wand, Arrow, Boomerang)
+2. Rehearsing the mechanics of writing (Dart, Arrow, Boomerang)

 3. Writing projects to put mechanics and original writing together (Online classes, Help for High School, Jot it Down, Partnership Writing, and Faltering Ownership)